 The Carotid Revascularization Endarterectomy vs Stenting Trial (CREST) was designed to compare the safety and efficacy of two stroke prevention procedures—carotid endarterectomy (CEA) and carotid artery stenting (CAS).

 Know Stroke Toolkit

 This boxed kit of materials has everything needed for planning and conducting a stroke education event.
-Included is a facilitator's guide, with step-by-step training on how to host a stroke awareness event; brochures in Spanish and English; posters; and an award-winning 8 minute videotape featuring interviews with medical experts and stroke patients.
+Included is a facilitator's guide, with step-by-step training on how to host a stroke awareness event; brochures in Spanish and English; posters; and an award-winning 8 minute DVD and videotape featuring interviews with medical experts and stroke patients.